Haxxnet/Compose-Examples/examples/arr-suite/README.md

   - A temporary password for the `admin` user will be printed to the container log on startup.
 Change it immediately to a static one that does not change again.
 - Gluetun
   - Used for establishing an openvpn/wireguard killswitch vpn connection for qbittorrent
+  - Requires an active subscription for a vpn provider (e.g. Mullvad)
 - Emby / Jellyfin
   - Used to manage your media libraries and stream it from various devices